LeomasTuhtonen/LeomasTuhtonen.github.io/README.md

 A browser-based beam calculator using 2D finite element analysis.
 Simply open `index.html` in a modern web browser to get started.

+**Disclaimer:** This tool is provided for educational and preliminary design purposes only.
+The results should not be used for final structural design without independent verification by a qualified professional engineer.
+The author assumes no responsibility or liability for any errors or omissions in the content of this site or for any actions taken in reliance on the information provided.

 Features:
 - Define any number of spans with adjustable node spacing.
 - Built-in steel and timber cross-section libraries with grade selection.